 On the downside, Azure File Sync only works with Azure.
 And there are some Azure File Sync scalability limitations on file sizes and numbers of files.
 Moreover, Azure File Sync requires some management tasks—in terms of creating and managing Storage Sync Services and mapping those services between on-premises Windows Servers and resource groups (cloud endpoints) on Azure.
 Moreover, Azure File Sync only supports one- and two-way sync between on-premises server endpoints and the cloud endpoints.
 There are also Azure File Sync limitations on replicating files between Azure zones and regions, where the replication is asynchronous and only occurs between (at most) two endpoints; if any endpoint failure occurs during replication, data loss may also occur.

 See the comparison table below to see the other limitations and whether or not it can address your requirements.

 Migrate to Resilio Connect

-Resilio Connect gives you the best features of Azure File Sync without the immediate need to introduce Azure Cloud to your infrastructure or applications.
-It is much faster and more reliable than DFS-R and offers significantly better visibility into the replication process.
-As a migration option, Resilio Connect offers maximum performance for Windows Server replication and gives you the ability to extend the solution to any cloud provider, or multiple cloud providers when the time is right.
+Resilio is faster and more reliable than both DFSR and Azure File Sync, and offers significantly better visibility into the replication process.
+There are no limitations on file sizes or object sizes, and replication jobs can synchronize 250+ million files per job across as many Windows Server instances as needed.
+As a migration option, Resilio Connect offers maximum DFS replication performance for Windows Server 2008 R2 (including Windows Server 2012) through Windows Server 2022.
+(Resilio no longer supports Windows Server 2003.)
+Resilio also gives you the ability to extend the solution to any cloud provider, or multiple cloud providers when the time is right.

 The table below gives you an overview of the replication features.